Daanivd/msp4-unicornattractor/README.md

 ### Automatic Testing
 The plugin **Coverage** was used to assess how much of the code was covered.
-In the end, 98% of the code was covered (964 of 982 statements).
+In the end, 96% of the code was covered with [1118 statements, 43 missing](https://github.com/Daanivd/msp4-unicornattractor/blob/master/Coverage%20Report).
 Each app folder has its own test files, starting with 'test_xxxxx.py' (eg. test_views.py).
 The continuous integration service provided by Travis also shows all tests were passed.

 **Location of test files**